Resources

 Data and Data Platform Access

-• Access to use of the Precisions Medicine Analytics Platform (PMAP) Data Commons, a secure research environment for analysis of Hopkins based clinical data sets by pilot teams and data scientists
+• Access to use of the Precisions Medicine Analytics Platform Data Commons, a secure research environment for the analysis of Hopkins-based clinical datasets by pilot teams and data scientists

-• High performance computing, highly reliable data storage, and outstanding collaborative scientific support to empower computational research, scholarship, and innovation available through Maryland Advanced Research Computing Center (MARCC)
+• High-performance computing, highly reliable data storage, and outstanding collaborative scientific support to empower computational research, scholarship, and innovation available through the Maryland Advanced Research Computing Center

-• Access to programs that assist in the mining of “big data” related to health care of older adults that can be utilized for example, to identify geriatric frailty, dementia, and many other conditions
+• Access to programs that assist in the mining of “big data” related to the health care of older adults that can be utilized, for example, to identify geriatric frailty, dementia, and many other conditions

-• Data organization and vetting for us in the development of specific engineered and AI related products meant to improve the health and well-being of older adults
+• Data organization and vetting in the development of specific engineered and AI related products meant to improve the health and well-being of older adults

 • Access to a common platform for disparate data consolidation and integration